-- Body type.
-The Blazer is a mid-size SUV, which makes it slightly more expensive to insure than crossover SUVs, but still less than large SUVs and pickup trucks.
+Body type.
+The Blazer is a midsize SUV, which makes it more expensive to insure than compact SUVs like the Trailblazer.
+Yet its insurance cost is less than large SUVs and pickups.

-- Warranty.
-Chevrolet’s basic warranty is good for three years or 36,000 miles with an option to buy an extended warranty.
-It includes roadside assistance for coverage up to five years or 100,000 miles, meaning you don’t have to buy towing coverage on your insurance.
+Warranty.
+Chevrolet’s basic warranty for its new models is good for three years or 36,000 miles, and it gives an option to buy an extended warranty when the basic warranty runs out.
+It includes roadside assistance for up to five years or 100,000 miles, so you don’t have to buy towing coverage on your insurance.

 Does the Chevrolet Blazer qualify for discounts?

 Yes, though the exact discounts will depend on the model and trim you buy and your insurance company.
 New Blazers will likely qualify for:

 Passive restraint discount

 How reliable is the Chevrolet Blazer?